CCavalier/fp-explained/markdowns/part3.md

 # Recursion

-Each time we talk about functional programming we speak about recursion.
+One does not simply talk about functional programming without saying the word "recursion"

-The first question I ask myself is, why use recursion?
+The first question I asked myself is, why use recursion?
 I was bad in mathematics, and I hated recursions in it.

 But if we can ask the question on the other side: